Asx11/car-prediction/README.md

 Welcome, and thank you for opening this Project.
 This project contains :

+1-Data :

+1.1-RAW: contain the original data (not clean)

+1.2-CURATED: in this floder you will find clean data

+2-Src :

-1-Jupyter NoteBook 'car-prediction' :
+2.1-Jupyter NoteBook 'brief 7' & 'badewa analys' :

 Here, we read in our data set and doing some cleanning and analyses

-2-App.py
+2.2-App.py

-is a flask web application which predicts car prices based on given independent features like 'symboling',  'fueltype', 'aspiration', 'enginesize', 'highwaympg'
+is a flask web application which predicts car prices based on given independent features like
-'doornumber', 'carbody', 'drivewheel', 'enginelocation', 'wheelbase','carlength', 'carwidth', 'carheight', 'curbweight', 'enginetype', 'cylindernumber', 'fuelsystem', 'boreratio', 'stroke','compressionratio', 'horsepower', 'peakrpm', 'citympg',

-3-Model.py
+2.3-Model.py

 in this part we prepare the data (scaling dummies ..) then we train the linear regression model on 70% then we test on 30% of the data. we use pickle to save the model

-4- index. html style.css
+2.4- template and static/css :

+you will find in this floders index.html style.css

-we build the graphical interface of the app
+necessary files to build the graphical interface of the app

-5- requirements.txt
+2.5- requirements.txt

 this file contains the required packages and libraries to make the app

+2.6-some pkl file like model.pkl and scalerX.pkl ...

 ## Technologies Used